Mohammad Yunus (politician): Personal life

-His first wife was Bibian Zeenatunissa, a descendant of Abdul Jabbar of Mirzapur, Uttar Pradesh. who passed away on March 19, 1924.
+His first wife was Bibian Zeenatunissa, a descendant of Abdul Jabbar of Mirzapur, Uttar Pradesh. who died on March 19, 1924.
 On October 5, 1924, he married his second wife, the eldest daughter of the late Habibur Rahman of Irki, Jehanabad, Gaya, who was working as an assistant civil surgeon at the time.
 No children were born from this marriage.

 Poetry

 On December 29, 1944, Yunus had a heart attack.
 During his rehabilitation, particularly during his extended stay in Mussoorie in 1945, he started writing poetry.
 His best-known poems include "Marsiya," on the passing of Birbal Lal, the justice Manohar Lal's son, "Payam-e-Muhabbat," about the harmony between Hindus and Muslims, and "Kalam-e-Yunus," a letter to young people.

 Death

 He died of a heart attack while walking down a street in London on May 13, 1952.
 He was buried in Brookwood Muslim Graveyard in London.